andrearyang/andrearyang/README.md

   LinkedIn: https://www.linkedin.com/in/andrea-yang-6a4593245/

  Currently working on:
- 1. Building personal site!
+ 1. Building my digital garden: testing my web dev skills.. and love for biology! 🪴
- 2. Building a website for a project
+ 2. Proficiency in R, MATLAB, and AI/ML 🔬
- 3. Research
+ 3. Creating a top secret project, sharpening my Swift skills 🤍